Hazaribagh: Demographics

 As per the 2011 Census of India, Hazaribagh Urban Agglomeration had a total population of 153,599, of which males were 80,095 and females 73,504.
 Hazaribagh Urban Agglomeration is composed of Hazaribagh (Nagar Nigam) and Okni (Census Town).
 As per the 2011 Census of India, Hazaribagh Nagar Parishad had a total population of 142,489, of which 74,132 were males and 68,357 females.
 Scheduled Castes numbered 7,987 and Scheduled Tribes numbered 2,708.
 As of 2001 India census, Hazaribagh had a population of 127,243.
-Males constitute 53% of the population and females 47%.
+Males constituted 53% of the population and females 47%.
 Hazaribagh has an average literacy rate of 76%, higher than the national average of 64.83%: male literacy is 81%, and female literacy is 70%.
 In Hazaribagh, 13% of the population is under 6 years of age.

-The population of the town and the area is overwhelmingly Khortha speaking, However, due to migration of people from other state people Hindi is also spoken but mainly in town areas.
-There is a sprinkling of the Santhali-speaking population mainly in the rural areas.
-The Hindus form the majority of population, with a sizable Muslim population.
+The population of the town and the area is overwhelmingly Khortha-speaking.
+Due to migration of people from other states, Hindi is also spoken, but mainly in town areas.
+Due to the early settlers, the headquarters of Hazaribagh also has a significant Bengali-speaking population.
+There is also a sprinkling of Santhali speakers, mainly in the rural areas.
+Hindus form the majority of the population, with a sizable Muslim population.
 Punjabis form small minorities.
+A few Bengalis are followers of Brahmo Samaj, established up by Keshub Chandra Sen.

 Hazaribagh was upgraded to a municipal corporation in June 2015 by adding the area and population of 19 adjoining villages.
-As per the 2011 census, the total number of literates in Hazaribagh UA was 122,881 (90.14 percent of the total population) out of whom 66,602 (93.82 percent of males) were males and 56,279 (86.14 percent of females) were females.
-As per the 2011 census, the total number of literates in Hazaribagh Nagar Parishad was 112,533, out of whom 60,840 were males and 51,693 were females.
+As per the 2011 census, the total number of literates in Hazaribagh Urban Agglomeration was 122,881 (90.14% of the total population) out of whom 66,602 were males and 56,279 were females, while the total number of literates in Hazaribagh Nagar Parishad was 112,533 out of whom 60,840 were males and 51,693 were females.

 Infrastructure

-According to the District Census Handbook 2011, Hazaribagh, Hazaribagh (nagar parishad) covered an area of 26.35 km2.
-Among the civic amenities, it had 269 km roads with both open and closed drains, the protected water supply involved tap water from treated sources, uncovered wells, overhead tank.
-It had 23,825 domestic electric connections, 1,405 road lighting points.
-Among the educational facilities it had 28 primary schools, 22 middle schools, 15 secondary schools, 4 senior secondary schools, 5 general degree colleges.
-It had 1 medical college, 1 engineering college, 1 management institute/ college, 1 polytechnic, 2 recognised shorthand, typewriting, and vocational training institutions, 1 non-formal education centre (Sarva Siksha Abhiyan).
-Among the social, recreational and cultural facilities, it had 1 special school for disabled, 1 orphanage home, 3 working women's hostels, 1 old age home, 2 stadiums, 5 cinema theatres, 3 auditorium/ community halls, 3 public library and reading rooms.
-Three important commodities it manufactured were sattu, agarbatti, rice mill products, furniture.
-It had branches of 14 nationalised banks, 8 private commercial banks, 1 co-operative bank, 1 agricultural credit society, 19 non-agricultural credit societies.
+According to the District Census Handbook 2011, Hazaribagh, Hazaribagh (Nagar Parishad) covered an area of 26.35 km2.
+Among the civic amenities, it had 269 km of roads with both open and closed drains, and a protected water supply involving tap water from treated sources, uncovered wells, and overhead tanks.
+It had 23,825 domestic electric connections, and 1,405 road lighting points.
+Among educational facilities it had 28 primary schools, 22 middle schools, 15 secondary schools, 4 senior secondary schools, 5 general degree colleges, 1 medical college, 1 engineering college, 1 management institute/college, 1 polytechnic, 2 recognised shorthand, typewriting, and vocational training institutions, and 1 non-formal education centre (Sarva Siksha Abhiyan).
+Among social, recreational, and cultural facilities it had 1 special school for the disabled, 1 orphanage home, 3 working women's hostels, 1 old age home, 2 stadiums, 5 cinema theatres, 3 auditorium/community halls, and 3 public libraries and reading rooms.
+Important manufactured commodities include were sattu, agarbatti, rice mill products, and furniture.
+It had branches of 14 nationalised banks, 8 private commercial banks, 1 co-operative bank, 1 agricultural credit society, and 19 non-agricultural credit societies.